theroxz/MovieArch/README.md

 After you clone this repository to your local computer,

-in the project directory, run those commands:
+Open the project directory and run these commands:

 ### `npx start json-server "./src/api/movies.json" --port 3001`